In wine we trust – how feeding cells with wine cured cancer

 Red wine cures cancer!
 That caught your attention, didn’t it?
 It’s just an example of titles or statements that can quickly spread in social media and cause confusion, in addition to a smile of course.
 An incomplete truth gets massive attention for a while to eventually dissipate in the chaos of news that we are all exposed to every day.
-I will try to explain why this study is interesting and can work as an example of how many unfinished conclusions attract media’s attention.
+I will try to explain why this study is interesting and can work as an example of how many unfinished conclusions attract the media’s attention.

 I found a similar headline to the one described above while scrolling through my feed about two years ago.
 It was a small article, informing about a publication from 2014 where the authors had treated lung cancer cell lines with wine.
 The key conclusion can be read in the abstract: “red wine inhibits the proliferation of lung cancer cells and blocks clonogenic survival at low concentrations”.
 Simply put, wine keeps cancer cells from growing.

 I had to smile.
 It’s cute and I’d just found a new topic to bring to my next cocktail party.
-“Did you know that wine could potentially cure you from cancer?”
-(For the best experience, read this part with a nasal tone, preferably with a slow and pretentious laughter to round it up).
+“Did you know that wine could potentially cure you of cancer?”
+(For the best experience, read this part with a nasal tone, preferably with slow and pretentious laughter to round it up).
 The killer-topic of the evening without a doubt.
-Of course, shortly after this thought process the scientist in me woke up and started to realise the consequences such a story could bring about, especially with their spread in social or mainstream media.
+Of course, shortly after this thought process the scientist in me woke up and started to realize the consequences such a story could bring about, especially with their spread in social or mainstream media.

 Messages of this type will spread, and that’s a guarantee.
 Just reflect on what’s going through your mind when reading a statement like “wine cures cancer”.
 Maybe it’s something along the lines of: